 Government Tax Credits

-If you are interested in doing investing in properties that the government subsidies, like affordable housing, you can utilize a slew of tax credits to help fund your real estate investment.
+If you are interested in doing investing in properties that the government subsidies, like affordable housing, you can use a slew of tax credits to help fund your real estate investment.
 Here are two explained by thefinancebase.com:

 The Internal Revenue Service (IRS) offers investors a credit to rehabilitate some residential or non-residential properties.
 The credit applies to a portion of the costs to renovate, restore or completely reconstruct.
 For buildings placed in use before 1936, you can receive a tax credit worth 10 percent of your expenses.
-If you purchase and rehabilitate a certified historic structure, you may be due a 20 percent tax credit based on your costs.
-If the buildings are in a disaster area, such as those impacted by certain hurricanes, your tax credits increase to 13 and 26 percent, respectively.
-As of the time of publication, in order to qualify for the tax credit, you must spend $5,000 in a 24-month period.
+If you buy and rehabilitate a certified historic structure, you may be due a 20 percent tax credit based on your costs.
+If the buildings are in a disaster area, such as those affected by certain hurricanes, your tax credits increase to 13 and 26 percent, respectively.
+As of the time of publication, to qualify for the tax credit, you must spend $5,000 in a 24-month period.

 The U.S. Department of Housing and Urban Development (HUD) oversees the Low-Income Housing Tax Credit (LIHTC) Program.
 The goal is to encourage private sector residential developers to build affordable housing.
 Tax credits are given to builders, who then sell them to investors to raise money for low-income housing.
 The investors, in turn, can benefit from tax credits for 10 years for each dollar invested, as long as the building qualifies for the program.
 It must be a residential real estate, meet low-income tenant eligibility and be rent controlled.

-These types of investments require a high-level of financial intelligence, so you don’t want to just jump in.
+These types of investments need a high-level of financial intelligence, so you don’t want to just jump in.
 But if you do the work to become a pro, you can make a very good living.

 Additionally, you can find tax credits for building or retrofitting properties with environmentally friendly enhancements.
 It varies from marketing to market, so do your homework and see what you can get.